 Adviser was founded as an independent investment counseling firm by Daniel F. Dent in 1976.
-Adviser is wholly owned by its eight principals and is unaffiliated with any other financial organization.
+Adviser is wholly employee-owned and is unaffiliated with any other financial organization.
 Daniel Dent is the only principal owner who owns over 25% of the firm.